fandilin/DSI.4-Data-Story/README.md

 # DSI.4-Data-Story

 ###The Data
 I am using datasets of the 2007-2008 tests as well as datasets of cohort diploma rates and cohort postsecondary enrollment.
+The datasets are from http://www.doe.virginia.gov/statistics_reports/research_data/

 ###Hypotheses to Investigate
 1. Is there is a significant difference between diploma rates among school districts?